weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ## Overview

-Embedded Weaviate is a new deployment model, which allows you to start a Weaviate instance, straight in your application code using a Weaviate Client library.
+Embedded Weaviate is a new deployment model.
+Embedded Weaviate runs a Weaviate instance from your application code rather than from a Weaviate server installation.

 :::caution Experimental
 Embedded Weaviate is still in the **Experimental** phase.

-Some of the APIs and parameters might change over time, as we refine and improve it.
+APIs and parameters may change.

 :::

 ### How does it work?

-With every Weaviate release we also publish executable Linux binaries (see the **Assets** section on the [releases](https://github.com/weaviate/weaviate/releases) page).
+Weaviate core releases include executable Linux binaries.

 This allows launching the Weaviate database server from the client instantiation call, which makes the "installation" step invisible by pushing it to the background: